Strategos Books & Videos

 Targets For A Blitz

 Originally, Kaizen Events targeted a single work area or single product that might have no more than 20 or so people.
-Because the scope and scale were limited, the event included rearrangement and implementation of the the various improvements.
+Because the scope and scale were limited, the event included rearrangement and implementation of the various improvements.
 Kaizen events were used for:

 We have also had success with Kaizen events that address problems having much larger scale and scope.
 In one instance, this involved a national company with 20,000 employees and about 10 semi-autonomous divisions.
 Their problem was that it took 90 days to install a particular product while their competitors required only a few weeks.
 A team of 30 people from all regions and from ten separate functional areas developed solutions that drastically cut their installation time.